Get-It-Done-403/Get-It-Done/reports/weekly-status-report-5.md

     - Make sure the user only needs to log into google once to use the google calendar api
     - Make tests for schedule service
 * Mitchell Ly
   * Goals from last week:
+    - Have login page designed and implemented along with the backend
+    - Add more tests
+    - Add functional buttons that actually do stuff now
   * Progress and Issues:
+    - Connected Add Task to backend
+    - Connected Edit Task to backend
+    - Connected Get Tasks to backend
+    - Added search functionality
+    - Connected username to backend and change username
+    - Added signin auth with email and google
+    - Connecting to backend was really hard at first, we kept accidently maxing out our database
+    - Fixed all ESLINT warnings in the code
+    - Made a lot more code reusable by putting them in componenets
   * Plans and Goals:
+    - Fix a couple of minor issues with the backend
+    - Imrpove front end visibility and usability
+    - Add settings page and calendar page
 * Sofia Barry
     * Goals from last week:
       - Find an alternative for "date" field data type compatible with Firebase